AliForghani/Lidar-with-pdal/README.md

 ### Step 3: Calculate the "pseudo" NDVI
-Finally, use below python code to calculate NDVI as NDVI = NIR-RED /(NIR+ RED), plot it and save the results into a new raster file.
+Finally, we use below python code to calculate NDVI as NDVI = (NIR-RED) /(NIR+ RED), plot it and save the results into a new raster file.
 ```python
 import matplotlib.pyplot as plt
 import numpy as np